 "The Army has never really liked Petraeus very much.
 They don't see him as being at the core of their culture," saysTom Ricks, a longtime national security journalist who has written extensively about Petraeus.

 "Here is this sort of intellectual guy -- Ph.D. from Princeton -- who doesn't seem to mind the culture of Washington, reporters and politicians," Ricks said in an interview with NPR last year.
 "And at a time when they were saying nothing is working, he found a way to work in Iraq."

 Transition To CIA

-Petraeus went on to head the military's Central Command.
-Then in June 2010, President Obama asked him to return to the front lines as commander of U.S. and NATO operations in Afghanistan.
+Petraeus went on to head up the military's Central Command.
+Then in June of 2010, President Obama asked him to return to the front lines as commander of U.S. and NATO operations in Afghanistan.
 About a year later, Petraeus was tapped to join Obama's Cabinet as the director of the CIA.

 During his confirmation hearing, Petraeus took heat from senators concerned that the general would not be able to look critically at the war in Afghanistan from the director's chair.

 "Clearly, I have views on the efforts in which I've been engaged.
 I've shared them, in the past with the agency's analysts, and I'll do so in the future," he said.
 "However, if confirmed, when I am in the Situation Room with the president, I will strive to present the agency position."